 Platinum Card from American Express

-The Platinum Card® from American Express is rich in benefits.
+The Platinum Card from American Express is rich in benefits.
 With this card, you’ll be able to get into Amex Centurion Lounges, Delta Sky Clubs (when flying Delta), and Priority Pass lounges.
 The Platinum Card also gives you gold elite status with Hilton and Marriott so you can enjoy perks like upgrades and late checkout at both Hilton and Marriott while Hilton also offers free breakfast.

 And while the Platinum Card has a high $550 annual fee, you get $200 worth of annual airline credits along with $200 of Uber credits each year, making it very easy to knock the effective annual fee down to $150.

 The Platinum Card also earns 5X on flights booked directly with airlines and 5X on hotels booked through Amex Travel.
 The standard welcome offer for the Platinum Card is 60,000 Membership Rewards after you make $5,000 in purchases within the first 3 months.
 Which is quite high compared to other cards (although targeted offers roll around from time to time).
 You can click HERE to learn more about this card and compare it others.

 But what really makes this card stand out are the bonus categories which are: